oxidist/oxidist.github.io/_drafts/2017-08-10-Studying-techniques.md

 # Additional tips

-At the end of the day, remember that your physical health, your diet, and your mental health are just as important factors for your grades as your study habits.
+Remember that your physical health, your diet, and your mental health are just as important factors for your grades as your study habits.
 If you neglect these, your cognitive ability will go down.
 For example, if you sleep 6 hours a night for 14 days straight, you'll have the cognitive ability of someone with a blood alcohol level of 0.1%.[^6]

 [^6]: Williamson AM, Feyer A. [“Moderate sleep deprivation produces impairments in cognitive and motor performance equivalent to legally prescribed levels of alcohol intoxication”](https://oem.bmj.com/content/oemed/57/10/649.full.pdf). *Occupational and Environmental Medicine*  2000; **57**:649-655.
 <span style="font-variant:small-caps;">todo</span>: add more examples of sleep deprivation and cognitive deterioration